H. R. McMaster: National Security Advisor

 On February 20, 2017, U.S. President Donald Trump nominated McMaster for National Security Advisor following the resignation of Michael T. Flynn on February 13.
-McMaster said at the time that he intended "to remain on active duty while he serves as national security advisor."
+Trump asked McMaster to remain on active duty while he served as national security advisor.

 Because McMaster intended to remain on active duty, his official assumption of the National Security Advisor's duties and responsibilities required a United States Senate vote; lieutenant generals and generals require Senate confirmation of their rank and assignments.
 On March 6, 2017, the Senate Armed Services Committee voted 23–2 to recommend to the full Senate that McMaster be confirmed for reappointment at his lieutenant general rank during his service as the National Security Advisor.
 The committee recommendation was referred to the Senate on March 7, and the full Senate confirmed McMaster by a vote of 86–10 on March 15, 2017.

 In early August, McMaster was targeted by what some deemed a "smear campaign" after he fired several National Security Council staff members.
 White House officials and journalists suspected Steve Bannon of leading these attacks.
 Attorney Mike Cernovich, radio host Alex Jones and Breitbart News were among the foremost promoters of the anti-McMaster campaign; Cernovich's website for the campaign also included a cartoon depicting McMaster, which the Anti-Defamation League (ADL) labeled antisemitic.
 In addition, the Center for Security Policy criticized McMaster for being insufficiently conservative and for not supporting Trump's agenda.
+The Russian intelligence services used internet bots and trolls to campaign to get McMaster out.
 The anti-McMaster campaign prompted dismissive responses by administration officials, and a statement from Trump affirming his confidence in McMaster.

-According to reports, McMaster had called Trump a "dope" in July 2017, which a spokesman for the National Security Council denied saying "Actual participants in the dinner deny that General McMaster made any of the comments attributed to him by anonymous sources.
-Those false comments represent the diametric opposite of General McMaster's actual views".

 In February 2018, McMaster said that it was "incontrovertible" that Russia interfered in the 2016 presidential election.
 McMaster, who spoke a day after a federal grand jury indicted more than a dozen Russians in connection with the interference, was addressing an international audience at the Munich Security Conference, including several Russian officials.